PipedreamHQ/docs/docs/notebook/dollar-event/README.md

 ## Shape / Contents

-The initial contents of `$event` differ depending on the source you've chosen for your pipeline.
+The initial contents of `$event` differ depending on the source you've chosen for your workflow.

 Clicking on an event in the Inspector reveals the contents of the associated `$event` below it: